Home Contact Us Log in

 Training the Greatest Gift – HIGHLIGHT

 Luc Jacobs describes his experience at the Mukpo Institute, engaging training, study, and meditation to discover that becoming who you already are is a gift to everyone.
-Mukpo Institute has been in existence for several years now, but somehow it has not attracted that many students, which ... continue
+Mukpo Institute has been in existence for several years now, but somehow it has not attracted that many students, ... continue

 Posted February 11, 2011 by